-If an Area Office completes its inspections of all establishments on its Primary and Secondary Inspection Lists before the expiration of this SST program, it may obtain additional establishments by contacting the Office of Statistical Analysis (OSA); Dave Schmidt by e-mail or at 202/693-1886.
+If an Area Office completes its inspections of all establishments on its Primary and Secondary Inspection Lists before the expiration of this SST program, it may obtain additional establishments by contacting OSA; Dave Schmidt by email or at 202/693-1886.

 The threshold rates will vary with each Area Office.
 OSA will randomly select and provide each Area Office with the number of establishments specifically requested by that Area Office.
 No establishments with a DART rate of 3.6 or lower and a DAFWII case rate of 2.2 or lower will be included.
-No establishments in SIC 805 will be included.